BC Forest Discovery Centre: History

 G.E.
 (Gerry) Wellburn, a collector, was the founder of the Centre which opened in 1965 as the Cowichan Valley Forest Museum.
 It was later known for a time as the BC Forest Museum.

 Collection

-There are indoor and outdoor exhibits spread over a 100 acre site, including operating steam and gas rail equipment plus logging trucks.
+There are indoor and outdoor exhibits spread over a 100 acre site, including operating steam and diesel rail equipment plus logging trucks.
 There are forest and nature trails, picnic area, playground, gift shop and a concession.
 At the Centre visitors can explore a reconstructed logging camp, forest fire lookout tower and the ranger's station.

 The centre has its own heritage railway, a train pulled by a century-old steam locomotive which was once used in the filling in of the North Vancouver harbour.
 Along the route is one of the first pre-fabricated school houses, a trestle over Somenos Lake and an operational water wheel.

 The Forest Discovery Centre has seven steam locomotives in its collection: